 Public Access of Federally Funded Scientific Research

 Upon publication of the DHS Plan to Support Increased Public Access to the Results of Research Funded by the Federal Government5, the NGCI Apex program will comply with the intent of the plan and develop the appropriate mechanisms to provide public access to peer reviewed journal articles that are funded by federal R&D after a prescribed embargo period.
+The NGCI Apex program will also maintain and update its publically accessible website with new or additional information as it becomes available.

 Data Management